department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team notes/caregiver-backlog.md

 ## Up next (unprioritized)

-- Support additional languages in the online for,(Spanish, etc)
+- Support additional languages in the online form (Spanish, etc)
 - Ability for a Veteran/caregiver to attach Power of Attorney (POA) documentation to online application
 - Ability for VA.gov to send a confirmation receipt to Veterans and/or caregivers after submission
 - Ability to re-submit the form after failure